Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Optimal rates with deep ReLU networks

-We apply our main results to study the generalization performance of pairwise learning problems with deep ReLU networks.
-Specifically, we show that the optimal excess generalization error rate can be achieved for pairwise least squares regression, where constructing a hypothesis space consisting of the structured deep ReLU neural networks according to the specific form of the true predictor plays an important role.
+In this section, we apply our main results to study the generalization performance of pairwise learning problems.
+Specifically, we show that pairwise least-squares regression can achieve the optimal excess population risk rate when the hypothesis class is chosen as a family of structured deep ReLU networks that matches the specific form of the true predictor.